rsocket/rsocket/Protocol.md

 #### Frame Length

-The presence of the Frame Length field is determined by the transport protocol being used.
+The presence of the Frame Length field (and corresponding __R__ bit) is determined by the transport protocol being used.
 The frame length field MUST be omitted if the transport protocol provides framing or preserves message boundaries.
 If, however, the transport protocol only provides a stream abstraction or can merge messages without preserving boundaries, or multiple transport protocols may be used, then the frame length field MUST be used.

 |  Transport Protocol            | Frame Length Field Required |
 |:-------------------------------|:----------------------------|